SzEmil/Fundamentals-HandsOn/L21-04-Pods/Readme.md

     kubectl delete pod mybox

-## Create a pod using the declarative way
+## Create a pod using the declarative wayk

 Let’s now create a node using a YAML file.